JoKrus/advent-of-code/README.md

 * External Java libraries through Maven (see pom.xml)

 ## Usage
-This project is not meant to be built to a jar and usually just executed from within the IDE of choice.
+This project is not meant to be built to a jar and is usually just executed from within the IDE of choice.
 That is IntelliJ in my case, but it also should work in any other Java IDE that supports Maven 3 and Java 11.

 ## How are challenges executed?
-App.main makes use of reflections to gather all classes in the package of App and subpackages that extend the abstract class Day.
+`App.main()` makes use of reflections to gather all classes in the package of `App` and subpackages that extend the abstract class `Day`.
 You can either start them with timing if you want to show your friends that use python that Java is way cooler, or you can start it without timing if your C friend asks how slow your solution is.